tastyminerals/tasty-blog/_posts/2020-03-22-multidimensional_arrays_in_d.md

 */
 ```

+Well, it does the job but what about pretty-printing?
+If you want to know how to pretty-print D multidimensional arrays, check out [this blog post](2020-06-25-pretty_printing_arrays.md).

 ### Creating Random N-dimensional Slices

 What if you want to create a slice of random elements?
 We shall make use of **std.range** `generate`, `take` and **std.random** `uniform` functions.
 Although **mir.ndslice** has many of its own **std.range** function implementations, `generate` and `take` are exclusive for **std.range**.